Three subjects to include in a successful social media strategy: Author Edition

 Three is a magic number

-Now, what you choose to discuss and share will be up to you and the audience you want to attract.
+Now, what you choose to discuss and share will be up to you.
+It will also depend on the audience you want to attract.
 I know, I promised answers.
-They will come - but I can’t tell you exactly what to write or share.
-I don’t know enough about who you are or who your audience is.
+They will come, but I can’t tell you exactly what to write or share because I don’t know enough about who you are or who your audience is.

 However, there are three areas you should cover that will allow you to create focused content for any audience.